-If Non-European nationals visit Germany as either tourists or business visitors, they are allowed to enter Germany using their passports for up to 90 days within a 180 days rolling period.
+If Non-European nationals visit Germany as either tourists or business visitors, they are allowed to enter Germany using their passports for up to 90 days within 180 days rolling period.

 In some cases, a treaty or special agreement authorizes citizens of certain countries/jurisdictions to enter Germany without obtaining a visa.
+All other nationalities will also require a visa in order to enter Germany for business purposes.
 There are many countries/jurisdictions that have established visa exemptions with Germany.
 German visa waivers often permit foreign nationals to conduct business activities for up to 90 days, provided they are citizens of a country/jurisdiction that has a mutual immigration agreement with Germany.
+Some activities are permitted for 90 days within 180 days others for 90 days within a year.
+This should be reviewed based on the activity.